bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

   structural type BasePair = Numeric Float | Binary Boolean

 ```
-In the future, `BasePair` may expand to include other types of data.
+- In the future, `BasePair` may expand to include other types of data.
+- We could potentially use a typeclass once Unison supports them.
-In the example below, we only use binary data.
+- In the example below, we only need binary data.

 Actual genetic sequences would be base 4 instead of base 2, but for our purposes,
 binary (base 2) is more convenient.

+- In the Knapsack example:
-For example, in the Knapsack example, we'll be using a `0` to denote the absence
+  -  a `0` to denote the absence
+of an item
-of an item, and `1` the presence of an item.
+  - a `1` the presence of an item

 ## Fitness

-We would like to pair evaluated fitnesses with their corresponding
+- Pair evaluated fitnesses with their corresponding
+solutions
-solutions whenever possible, so that we don't need to re-evaluate
+  - we don't need to re-evaluate
 the fitness function unnecessarily:

 ```ucm